Crime Reporter Holm

 Crime Reporter Holm (Kriminalreporter Holm) is a 1932 German mystery film directed by Erich Engels and starring Hermann Speelmans, Elga Brink and Julius Falkenstein.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Willi Herrmann and Herbert Lippschitz.
 Location shooting took place around Garmisch-Partenkirchen in Bavaria.

+Synopsis

+At a hotel in a resort town in the Bavarian Alps, a retired district attorney from Chicago is shot dead.
+Crime reporter Peter Holm is on the spot and joins in the murder investigation.